liridonloku/restaurant-page/README.md

 # restaurant-page
-A simple restaurant page made using webpack
+A simple restaurant page made with webpack